sgrif/diesel.rs-website/src/guides/relations.md

 association between two records with `#[diesel(belongs_to)]`.
 First we need to add [`#[derive(Associations)]`][associations-docs]
 , which will allow us to add `#[diesel(belongs_to(Book))]` to `Page`.
-That tells  that pages0belong to books and thereby reflect our 1-to-many relation.
+That tells  that pages belong to books and thereby reflect our 1-to-many relation.

 By default diesel will assume that your struct contains a field with the lower case remote type name appended with `_id`.
 So for the given example `book_id`.
 If your